 For more information call us 1-877-855-7070 or email@example.com

-Recreational Respite has a team of recreation therapists.
-Their education and skill set is extensive and focused on identifying the barriers to participation, that might exist for children, youth and adults with disability and mental health.
+Recreational Respite offers a team of Recreation Therapists.
+Their education and skill set is extensive and focused on identifying the barriers to participation that might exist for children, youth and adults with disability and mental health.
 These barriers can often limit access to opportunities in the community and reduce or diminish an individual’s sense of self, role, worth and purpose.
 Recreation therapy (or therapeutic recreation) promotes engaging activity in order to support individuals to achieve individual goals and reach desired outcomes that could include: social skills, re-integration into family, school, work or community, participation, life skills, independence and identifying sense of role and purpose.

-Programming that is offered in either our 1:1 or group setting, is individualized based upon the needs, interests, abilities and strengths of the individual we are working with and the barriers we may be working towards removing, short or long term goals.
+Programming is offered in direct 1:1, group setting or virtual spaces and is individualized, based on the needs, interests, abilities and strengths of the individual.
+We are working towards removing barriers through short or long term goals.

-As a team, we focus on inclusion, emphasize participation and identify opportunities for engagement and is person centred.
+As a team we focus on inclusion, emphasize participation and identify opportunities for engagement and we are, first and foremost, person centred.